Colour sorter: Types

 Chute-type color sorters are commonly used for food, as prices are lower, capacities are higher, and products can be seen more easily from both sides, which is important when a dehulled grain has hull only on one side.
 Chute sorters are usually applicable to specific products, as the chute is designed with special channels for this kind of material based on size and shape of the material.
 For example, 5 mm chutes are used for rice, grain, and plastic granules.
 Flat chutes are right for plastic flakes, such as PET, or milk bottle flakes.

-Common vertical chute type machine, model: 64 channels, 128 channels, 192 channels, 256 channels, 320 channels, 384 channels, 512 channels, 640 channels.